How to Find the Best Adventure Elopement Dress

 One thing everyone can agree on is wanting to get the most value for their money.
 Whatever your price range is, I highly recommend purchasing second-hand designer dresses from Nearly Newlyweds.

 While some of the gowns for sale have been altered and worn, many have not (it’s always specified).
-My younger sister, Shae (see her dress here), had a great experience buying from this site, and I love that you don’t have to wait months for your gown to be made, just shipped!
+My younger sister, Shae (see her wedding here), had a great experience buying from this site, and I love that you don’t have to wait months for your gown to be made, just shipped!

 However, be aware that If you’re buying online, be sure to check out real reviews and understand the return policy before purchasing.